tomrausch/kubernetes_public/doc/Access Kubernetes Resource From A Remote Device Using A ssh Tunnel.md

-# Access A Kubernetes Resource From A Remote Windows Machine Using A ssh Tunnel
+# Access A Kubernetes Resource From A Remote Device Using A ssh Tunnel

 ----
 ## Prerequisite